top of page

 4. Select from darkroom techniques, printing mediums and processes to enhance prints

-5. Evaluate and compose photographs based on elements of art, principles of design, and other artistic guides.
+5. Evaluate and compose photographs based on elements of art, principles of design, and other artistic guides

 EXPECTATIONS